 They have a drop-down menu to set a product verification time, but the only option is 3 weeks.
 I really don’t like the 3 week deadline they give bloggers.
 I feel like the deadline forces the bloggers to rush and put out lower quality reviews.
 I wouldn’t mind waiting longer for bloggers to fully use a product and write a review as it fits their schedule.

-This isn’t really Tomoson’s fault though, since anyone can apply.
-It’s really up to you to choose who gets to review your products.
+Since anyone can apply to Tomoson, it’s really up to you to choose who gets to review your products.
 You aren’t forced to give your product away to crappy websites.